evmcnb/quartz/content/Full/Urinary Tract Infection.md

 - **Children** >3 months with an upper UTI **should be considered for admission**.
 If not admitted, oral antibiotics for 7-10 days - cephalosporin or co-amoxiclav

 ## Complications/red Flags

+If the patient is taking methotrexate, should avoid trimethoprim

 **Renal abscesses**